lapin-b/docker-registry-server-proxy-rust/README.md

 ## Why not [Docker's Go implementation](https://github.com/distribution/distribution/) of the registry ?

 While installing the registry was a breeze, I can't make it work as a pull-through registry and a storage registry **at the same time**.
 It's either one, or the other.
-While I could setup another registry (pretty much automated with Ansible), that would mean grabbing another TLS certificate, setting up another subdomain and configure the HTTP reverse proxy appropriately.
+While I could set up another registry (pretty much automated with Ansible), that would mean grabbing another TLS certificate, setting up another subdomain and configure the HTTP reverse proxy appropriately.
 Let alone configuring the HTTP reverse-proxy to use only one domain.

 ## Non-goals